Pustelto/personal_web/src/blog/i-switched-to-vim/index.md

 ---
-title: I have switch from VS Code to VIM and I will never go back
+title: I have switched from VS Code to VIM and I will never go back
-twitter: "I have switch from VS Code to VIM and I will never go back.
+twitter: "I have switched from VS Code to VIM and I will never go back.
 Read on to find out why."
 tags: ["Front-end", "VIM", "Tooling"]
 excerpt: "I have decided to switch from VS Code to VIM and in this article I will explain my reasons behind this decision."
 date: 2023-01-16